collapsed-stacks/startups/questions/1888/sourcing-video-advertisement-content-for-my-website.md

 - tagged: `advertising`, `content`
 - score: 2

-<p>I have a website that I am planning to launch and I would like to have only Video advertisements on the site.
+I have a website that I am planning to launch and I would like to have only Video advertisements on the site.
 Any pointers on how and where to source the Video advertisement content from?
-I know, we have likes of Google AdSense, and AdBrite for sourcing textual advertisements but I am not sure about the video advertisements.</p>
+I know, we have likes of Google AdSense, and AdBrite for sourcing textual advertisements but I am not sure about the video advertisements.

 ## Answer 1889